shamshadM/shamshadm.github.io/_teaching/designs.md

 **Latin Square Design (LSD)** is an experimental design used when there are **two sources of variability** that need to be controlled simultaneously, in addition to the treatment effects.
 It is particularly useful in agricultural and biological experiments where variation may occur in two directions—for example, **soil fertility gradients running both north–south and east–west**.
 The design arranges treatments in a square layout such that the number of treatments equals the number of rows and columns, and each treatment appears **exactly once in every row and every column**.
 This dual control of variation makes LSD more efficient than designs like RCBD when two directional sources of heterogeneity are present.
 {: .text-justify}
 In a Latin Square Design with *t* treatments, the experimental field is divided into a *t × t* grid.
 Treatments are assigned in such a way that no treatment repeats within the same row or column, and randomization is applied to rows, columns, and treatment allocation to avoid bias.
 The statistical model includes effects for treatments, rows, and columns, allowing the total variation to be partitioned into these components along with random error.
 Analysis is typically performed using **Analysis of Variance (ANOVA)**, where significance of treatment effects is tested after accounting for row and column variations.
 While LSD is highly efficient in controlling two sources of variability, it has limitations: it requires the number of treatments to equal the number of rows and columns, and missing data can complicate analysis.
 Despite these constraints, it remains a powerful design when experimental conditions vary in two directions.
-A detailed and systematic explanation can be found in the [Blog Post Section](/posts/2026/01/latin-square-design/)
+A detailed and systematic explanation Latin square Design can be found in the [Blog Post Section](/posts/2026/01/latin-square-design/)
 {: .text-justify}

 >**Constraint:** Requires equal number of rows, columns, and treatments.
 Best for $p \leq 8$.<br>